 Carnegie Endowment for International Peace

 Purpose: The Carnegie Endowment for International Peace, one of the world's leading think tanks specializing in international affairs, conducts programs of research, discussion, publication, and education in international relations and U.S. foreign policy.
 The Junior Fellows Program is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
 Each year, Carnegie holds a rigorous national competition to select approximately 8-10 graduating seniors to serve as research assistants.
 They are matched with senior associates - academics, former government officials, lawyers and journalists from around the world - to work on a variety of international affairs issues.
 Junior Fellows have the opportunity to conduct research for books, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.

 Eligibility: Applicants must be graduating seniors or students who have graduated during the last academic year and have not begun graduate study.
 No one who has started graduate studies is eligible for consideration.
 The Carnegie Endowment accepts applications only through participating colleges and universities via designated nominating officials.

 Funding: Junior Fellows spend one year (beginning August 1st) at the Carnegie Endowment in Washington, DC.
-Positions are full-time and include a salary and benefits package.
-The gross monthly salary is $3,083.33 (equivalent to $37,000 annually) subject to federal, state, and local taxes.
-Benefits include medical, dental, and life insurance as well as vacation leave.
-A $500 allowance (less taxes) will be given to individuals relocating to the Washington, D.C. area.
+Positions are full-time and include a salary and benefits package, as outlined in the bulletin linked above.
 Junior Fellows are responsible for their own housing arrangements.